edysfy/Group_website/sysImp.md

   <img src="supporting_images/circles.png" width="550px">
   </p>

-The api allows us to display circles at each data-points’ location from the geoJson, and colour these circles depending on the data-points’ properties; we colour these circles based on the so called mood-rating that a user picks when making a post to our website – this provides the key functionality of the entire site, allowing users to see patterns in people’s emotions across the map, based on the circle colours.
+The API allows us to display circles at each location, defined by the coordinates in the 'location' attribute from the geoJson data point.
+We color these circles based on the so-called mood-rating that a user picks when making a post to our website – this provides the key functionality of the entire site, allowing users to see patterns in people’s emotions across the map, based on the circle colors.
 Blue => Happy, Yellow => Coping, Red => Sad.
 As the data is GeoJson, for each point Mapbox looks at the 'properties' attribute.
 You can use this attribute to display custom data on the map.
 We tell Mapbox to use the 'mood' attribute inside 'properties'.
-We assign a colour for each value.
-The addLayer function can also be configured such that its visibility is based on a certain zoom level of the map; we utilise this so that when a user has zoomed in (to zoom > 9.2) the circle layer appears, but when they are zoomed out, the second layer – a 'heatmap' layer – appears:
+We assign a color for each value.
+The addLayer function can also be configured such that its visibility is based on a certain zoom level of the map; we utilize this so that when a user has zoomed in (to zoom > 9.2) the circle layer appears, but when they are zoomed out, the second layer – a 'heatmap' layer – appears:

   <p align="center">
   <img src="supporting_images/heatmap.png" width="550px">
   </p>

-The 'heatmap' type is another layer type, and we use it to display the density of users emotion values at a location.
-We interpolate the colours of the heatmap, it varies from blue (positive emotion in area) to red (negative emotions in the area).
-The heatmap operate on a max zoom greater then 9.
-Again, it takes in the 'mood' values, a we give a set of colours for each mood, the colours are spread lineraly depending on the mood value. <br/>
+The 'heatmap' type is another layer type, and we use it to display the density of the user's emotion values at a location.
+We interpolate the colors of the heatmap, it varies from blue (positive emotion in the area) to red (negative emotions in the area).
+The heatmap operates on a max zoom greater than 9.
+Again, it takes in the 'mood' values, we give a set of colors for each mood, the colors are spread linearly depending on the mood value. <br/>
-This final layer allows the user to dinsigish their posts from other users posts.
+This final layer allows the user to distinguish their posts from other user's posts.
 We create a new layer called 'user-markers', from the 'data' source.
 Mapbox has a setFilter() method.
 ```js
     this.map.setFilter('user-markers', [
       '==',